Directory of Affiliated Clubs

 Two of our most famous players of the past were Eric Pudsey, YCBA Secretary, and David Colley.
 David played for Yorkshire in each of seven decades from the 1940s to the 2000s and represented Hull in the Yorkshire League for 60 years.

 1n 1956 the EBU Pachabo Cup was won by JD and DN Colley, E Pudsey and M Dickinson.
 In or about that year a Hull team of the Colley brothers, E Pudsey, A Myerhoff, K Richardson and G Dixon reached the Gold Cup semifinals, to be beaten by the eventual winners captained by a certain Terence Reese!

 Nowadays there are three evening and two afternoon sessions each week.
 Our premises have been upgraded (well overdue!) and we place more emphasis on attracting new players, with regular classes to encourage newcomers to the great game.

-Olicana Bridge Club in Ilkley sprang from a group of friends playing together in 1962 and had become a wellorganised club by 1963, joining EBU in 1967.
+Olicana Bridge Club in Ilkley sprang from a group of friends playing together in 1962 and had become a well organised club by 1963, joining the EBU in 1967.
 By 1975 the Club had 69 members and a team in the Yorkshire League.
-The far-sighted committee risked buying our club premises in 1978 and the hard work of members continues, ensuring that we enjoy pleasant premises ideally organised for bridge.
-Our constitution was updated in 2013.
+The far-sighted committee risked buying our club premises in 1978 and the hard work of members continues, ensuring that we enjoy pleasant surroundings in the centre of Ilkley ideally organised for bridge.

 In 1964 a group of contract bridge players at Riddlesden Institute joined the EBU and entered two teams in the YCBA Leagues.
 When the bridge room was re-located from an allegedly loud youth club, the club rented rooms at the Victoria Hall and played there until dry rot and structural defects forced them to look elsewhere.
 A Victorian terraced house was purchased and converted thanks to members’ loans, donations and fundraising.